Silicon Wadi: Role in the global software market

 The 1990s saw the real takeoff of high-tech industries in Israel, with international media attention increasing awareness of innovation in the country.
 Growth increased, whilst new immigrants from the Soviet Union increased the available high-tech workforce.
+Many of these immigrants were highly skilled and educated which strengthened Israeli enterpeneurship research centers and universities.
 Peace agreements including the 1993 Oslo Peace Accord increased the investment environment and Silicon Wadi began to develop into a noticeable high-tech cluster.

 Dot-com boom

 In 1998, Mirabilis, an Israeli company that developed the ICQ instant messaging program, which revolutionized communication over the Internet, was purchased by America Online (AOL) for $407 million in cash, 18 months after it was founded and having no revenues.
 The free service attracted a user base of 15 million in that period and by 2001, ICQ had over 100 million users worldwide.

 The success of Mirabilis triggered the dot-com boom in Israel; thousands of start-up companies were established between 1998 and 2001, while venture capital raised by Israeli companies reached $1,851 million in 1999, peaking at $3,701 million in 2000.
 Over fifty Israeli companies had initial public offerings on NASDAQ and other international stock markets during that period.